Skip to Content

 By Sarah Dewberry, Taylor Galgano and Amanda Musa, CNN

-But thousands are still dealing with the intense stress of not having electricity and are having to find sometimes creative ways to get by.
-Some are turning to neighbors and friends for warm showers or a range to cook on and a washer for clothes.
+But tens of thousands are still dealing with the intense stress of not having electricity and have had to find some creative ways to get by.

-In North Carolina’s hard-hit Asheville, one man told CNN he was having evening cookouts with others in his apartment complex to share food since the storm pummeled the area in late September.
-He finally has water, but showers are at his place are cold, so he has an innovative way of washing himself.
+In North Carolina’s hard-hit Asheville, one man told CNN he has held evening cookouts with others in his apartment complex to share food since the storm pummeled the area.
+He finally has water, but showers at his place are cold, so he has an innovative way of washing himself: a water bottle and body wash concoction.

-In the small Georgia town county of Hazlehurst, a woman told CNN she is spending more than $100 a week to feed the generator that keeps her refrigerator cold.
+In the small Georgia town of Hazlehurst, a woman told CNN she spent more than $1,000 on the generator that kept her refrigerator cold.
 She felt grateful for the neighbor who called and told her to come over to do laundry and have a bite.

-Evan Kolosna’s Asheville six-unit apartment went dark when – he believes – a tree crashed down on the line that connected his building to the transmission lines.
+Evan Kolosna’s six-unit apartment in Asheville went dark when a tree crashed down on the line that connected his building to the transmission lines, he said.

-On the second night without power, a neighbor started a fire pit, and around the flames neighbors got to know one another as they cooked the meat they had before it spoiled.
+On the second night without power, a neighbor started a fire pit to cook their meat before it spoiled, and neighbors got to know each other as they sat around the flames.

 “Since then, we kinda have evening gatherings,” he said.